Dipodium: Description

 Orchids in the genus Dipodium are perennial, terrestrial herbs or climbers/epiphytes.
 Many species, particularly in eastern Australia are leafless mycoheterotrophs.
 Others have medium-sized to very large leaves that are parallel-veined and have entire margins.
 The flowers are arranged in a raceme with very few or up to fifty large, often colourful flowers.
 These may be fragrant or odourless, are white, pink, purple, yellow or green, often with spots or blotches.
 The sepals and petals are free from and similar to each other.
 The labellum projects forwards and has three lobes with a central band of colourful hairs.
 Each flower has two pollinia that are supported on two stipes.
 Dehiscent capsules, produced after flowering, hold the seed which is released when the capsule splits longitudinally along six seams.
 Between 30 and 500 seeds are produced per capsule.

 Taxonomy

 The genus was formally described in 1810 by Scottish botanist Robert Brown in Prodromus Florae Novae Hollandiae et Insulae Van Diemen.
 The name Dipodium is derived the Greek words di (two) and podia (little feet), a reference to the two stipes supporting the pollinia.

 Distribution and habitat

-Hyacinth orchids are found in Malaysia, the Philippines, Indonesia, the Solomon Islands, the New Hebrides, New Caledonia, New Guinea and Australia where eleven species are endemic.
+Hyacinth orchids are found in Malaysia, the Philippines, Indonesia, the Solomon Islands, Vanuatu, New Caledonia, New Guinea and Australia where eleven species are endemic.
 They occur in a range of habitats from coastal lowlands to ranges and tablelands.